SanShiv1312/Notes-Manoj/MariaDB/README.md

 ```

 #### FOREIGN KEY
 `FOREIGN KEY` is used to take only the primary key values presented in mentioned column.
-This values can be duplicated but it should contain in dervied table
+This values can be duplicated but it should contain in derived table

 ```sql
 MariaDB [dbms_sample]> desc student2;